PotatoGod123/City-Viewer-BackEnd/README.md

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples: !-->

+01-09-2021 7:30pm Ver 1.4.0 - Added code into server.js with routes to movies and yelp with function handlders and constructors for each to tailor data and then send back to the front end as json information with response.
+Also changed database column name to keep same throught data crossing.

 01-07-2021 1:20am Ver 1.3.0 - Changed server code to use a database now, refactored code to only call API is information is not the database already, And if it is, it will use the date from there.
 Added schema.sql file as well.

 12-30-2020 10:40pm Ver 1.2.0  - Changed API to request from other APIs and use the promise data to convert and send back as a response to the front end request